 Funding will be awarded to each CDT to support a number of students who will join in a number of cohorts spread over the life of the CDT.
 This funding will support the students' stipends, fees and RTSG as well as providing training opportunities to develop the particular, specialist skills linked to the strategic priorities or skill needs associated with the CDT.
 CDT studentships will last up to four years.
 The CASE studentship requirements vary between each CDT.

-There is currently one CDT call:
+There are currently no CDT calls.

 Disabled students allowance